adamczapla/adamczapla.github.io/_posts/2025-01-27-Understanding-the-Static-Initialization-Order-Fiasco-in-C++.md

 ## The Problem

 **Global** and **static** variables in C++ are usually initialized at compile time if their values can be determined at that time.
 However, if the initialization depends on a function that is not `constexpr`, even if the function's arguments are known, compile-time initialization is not possible.
-In such cases, the variable is set to `0` (\*`zero-initialized`).
+In such cases, the variable is set to `0` ([`zero-initialized`][id1]).

 Let’s look at an example to understand this issue better.